ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/action_items.md

 \section telecon2015_03_11 March 11, 2015 telecon
 \ref gstlaltelecons20150311page

-- For Cody: Check that changes in compilers haven't caused problems.
+- For Cody: Check that changes in compilers have not caused problems.
 Check that a temporary variable was used when checking gps_time_now value.
 Do another sanity check that the times are actually valid.
 Try replacing code with code to return random struct with times that have failed in the past.
-* For Jolien: Check the behavior of gstreamer and lal's raise function.
+* For Jolien: Check the behavior of gstreamer and lals raise function.
 Change siminspiralFDTD routine to take df.
 - For Kipp: Change swig code so it just copies values in SWIGPython.i
 - For discussion next time: Should likelihood ranking stat include triggers found in coincidence?
 Question based on rates/significance group discussion.